Slicer/slicer-media-assets/SlicerIcons/SlicerSVG/SimpleColorStyle/PreviewUtils/README.md

   * Slicer/slicer-media-assets/SlicerIcons/SlicerTemplates/48x48SlicerIconTemplate.svg

 ## PreviewUtils contains a grungy python script used to preview icons in dark and light themes.
-  * Usage is 'python showallIcons.py L|D  where L or D is light or dark theme.
+  * Usage is 'python showAllIcons.py L|D  where L or D is light or dark theme.
-  * Creates a big blob of a file called DarkThemeIconsIndex.html or LightThemeIconsIndex.html to preview the set.
+  * Creates a big blob of a file called either DarkThemeIconsIndex.html or LightThemeIconsIndex.html to preview the set locally.